m-carrasco/net-ssa/README.md

 * `GenericParameter`
     * with a reference to the actual generic parameter (if possible).
 * `ObjectReference`
-    * no reference to the actual class is provided.
+    * with a reference to the actual class (as long as it doesn't involve unsafe memory accesses or merging different types).
-    * It requires merging the operands' types of a `phi` instruction, which is a merge point.
-Merging implies reasoning about the class hierarchy which is not built-in in `Mono.Cecil`.
+    * Merging implies reasoning about the class hierarchy which is not built-in in `Mono.Cecil`.
+This involves `phi` instructions.

 The simple operation mode can be called as shown in the `TestExampleDisassemble` unit test.